jhawkey/IS_mapper/README.md

 # ISMapper

 This program takes paired end Illumina short read sequence data, an IS query of interest and a reference genome or assembly and reports the locations of the IS query in the reference genome or the assembly.
+For a more in depth description of how the program works, see 'Method' below.

 ## Dependencies
 * Python v2.7.5